 What you need to know

 By 2030, our goal is that two-thirds of all trips into the city will be made by walking, biking, or transit, and that we reduce our carbon pollution by 50%.
-These shifts will be supported by expansions to our walking and biking networks, bus-service improvements, and the opening of the Broadway Subway External website, opens in new tab, providing additional regional rapid transit access into the Metro Core.
+These shifts will be supported by expansions to our walking and biking networks, bus-service improvements, and the new Broadway Subway External website, opens in new tab, which will provide additional rapid transit access into the city centre.

 Over the next three years, we will do further analysis and work with the provincial government, TransLink, local and regional community, and stakeholders to develop the right fit for Vancouver.
-Staff will provide a pricing strategy update to Council in 2022 for their review and consideration for approval to implement pricing in Vancouver by 2025.
+Staff will provide an update to council in spring 2022 on stakeholder engagement and supportive research and analysis.

 Why we're doing this